rahuldadlani03/GitHub-Pages-Project/index.md

 ## Outside of Academics and Career

 ### Hobbies and Passions
-I workout 5 to 6 days a week.
+- *Working out:* I workout 5 to 6 days a week.
 It's helped me build a routine and stay mentally and physically healthy.
 I've also met some life long friends along the way

-I've been filming and editing videos for the last 9 years. lately with covid, I've gotten more into editing.
+- *Videography:* I've been filming and editing videos for the last 9 years. lately with covid, I've gotten more into editing.

 ### Favoriote Quote